ben-walters/koa-mock-ctx/README.md

 import { mockContext } from 'koa-mock-ctx';

-// Arrange: Create a factory for an authenticated admin user.
+// Arrange: Create a factory for an authenticated admin user. const adminContextFactory = mockContext.factory({
-// This can be shared across all tests in this file. const adminContextFactory = mockContext.factory({
   state: {
     user: { id: 'admin-1', role: 'admin' },